cboulanger/qx-contrib-Dialog/README.md

   - Since a modal window has its own blocker, the  default coloured blocker has been removed.
 If you want the old behavior, call `dialog.Dialog.useBlocker(true)`.
   - prettified with the default settings of https://github.com/prettier/prettier
+- Progress Widge enhancements:
+  - added 'hideWhenCancelled' property (default: true) to allow "cleanup" or similar actions to be displayed after the cancel button has been pressed.
+- Added 'cancelOnEscape' property (default: false) which triggers the 'cancel' button action if the user presses the Escape key and 'allowCancel' is true.

 v1.2
 - fixed a bug that prevented submitting the login dialog by pressing enter